felix911104/LIRI-Bot/README.md

 # LIRI-Bot

-I build this LIRI-BOT to do the following:
+This LIRI-BOT app is able do the following:

 Enter "node liri.js + `command` + <"what you want to search"> and let Liri do the work for you.
 `command` includes :